etsy/nagios-herald/docs/formatters.md

-    add_attachments - Add an attachment path to be referenced in an Email message. add_html - Concatenate HTML for the given section. add_text - Concatenate HTML for the given section. line_break - Generate a line break for both text and HTML content.
+    add_attachments - Add an attachment path to be referenced in an Email message. add_html - Concatenate HTML for the given section. add_text - Concatenate text for the given section. line_break - Generate a line break for both text and HTML content.

 See below for an example of content generated using some of the above methods.